-In Cleveland, where winters are extremely cold, transmissions can suffer the consequences.
+In Ohio, where winters are extremely cold, transmissions can suffer the consequences.
 Seals will shrink, which makes them more susceptible to leaking, and the transmission fluid gets thick and sluggish.
 It won’t be able to lubricate parts as well, which means premature wear and tear.

 If water gets in the transmission — which can happen if you have to drive through deep snow — it can freeze and damage the transmission body.
 You can help offset some of the effects of weather by letting your engine warm up before you drive, keeping your car in a garage and avoiding things like snow banks and deep puddles that might allow moisture to get inside your transmission.

 Extreme heat also takes a toll on transmissions; in fact, about 90% of automatic transmission failures are the result of overheating.
 That, in turn, damages the fluid’s ability to lubricate parts and can lead to leaking seals that will lose liquid.
 If it gets too hot, the transmission will start to slip and you won’t be able to drive.

 If you tow heavier loads than your vehicle is built for, that can also result in transmission failure.
 As the transmission works harder, it might overheat, so if you are going to do a significant amount of heavy hauling, you might want to consider getting an auxiliary transmission fluid cooler to keep it from overheating.